amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 So, **should we divide code into modules or components or services?** The answer is to start by splitting your code into modules.
 Then, assess whether or not it is useful and safe to upgrade them to components or services.

 {icon=bookmark}
-G> **Divide the code into modules.
-Then, assess whether or not it is *useful and safe* to upgrade them to components or services.**
+G> **Divide the code into modules and components.
+Then, assess whether or not it is *useful and safe* to upgrade them to services or microservices.**

 A> ### About Microservices
 A>
 A> In the above discussion, I have talked about web-services (or just services).
 The main difference between services and microservices is that services share a common datastore, whereas each microservice has a separate standalone datastore.
 A>
-A> When looking from the angle of refactoring legacy or monolithic application code bases, it is not feasible to exert any effort or even think about splitting a large backend database into smaller ones and move towards a microservices architecture.
-Some other challenges looms in the way like handling distributed transactions and understanding and supporting the call chain for every business transaction[^nealford].
+A> When looking from the angle of refactoring legacy or monolithic application code bases, it is very risky and may not be feasible splitting a large backend database collecting data over the years into smaller ones and move towards a microservices architecture.
+Other challenges loom in the way like handling distributed transactions and understanding and supporting the call chain for every business transaction[^nealford].
 A>
 A> I'll discuss some considerations related to microservices later in this chapter.
 For now, let's accept that a middle-way is a course-grained service, following a service-based architecture of some kind.